hackclub/hackclub/workshops/BitEx/README.md

 </details>

 We get an array of data about various cryptocurrencies!
-From this, we'll make use of the `current_price` value and the `price_change_percentage_24h` value of bitcoin!
+From this, we'll make use of the `current_price` value and the `price_change_percentage_24h` value of Bitcoin!

 Now, let's create a function which will extract these values and add them to the DOM!